If you cannot send emails please make sure to check each step on this page.

 1 SMTP Server

-Check that the SMTP Server (the Outgoing Server) in your email software is set correctly.
-Your SMTP server is mentioned in your control panel.
+Check that the SMTP Server (the Outgoing Server) in your email software is set to mail.smtp2go.com.
+If you have previously been advised to enter a different SMTP server, that should also work.
 If you are unsure where to enter this, please refer to the setup instructions.

 2 SMTP Username and Password

 Check that you have entered your SMTP Username and Password in your email software correctly.
 You can find out which values you should enter by logging in.